Bundle Your Home and Auto Insurance and More

 Does insurance bundling save money?

-Adding life insurance to your auto and home insurance bundle might qualify for more discounts on auto and home, and often a better price on your life insurance.
-If you have an umbrella liability policy, the company that issues your policy may offer you a lower rate if the underlying policies for your car, home, motorcycle, boat or other recreational equipment are from the same insurer.
+Adding life insurance* to your auto and home insurance bundle might qualify for more discounts on auto and home, and often a better price on your life insurance.
+If you have an umbrella liability policy, the company that issues your policy may offer you a lower premium, if the underlying policies for your car, home, motorcycle, boat or other recreational equipment are from the same insurer.
 You may get discounts on those other policies, too.

 Benefits of bundling